Cheddar scones stuffed with tart autumn apples and onion. Flaky and tender, sweet and savory.

 - Preheat Oven to 375

-- On a parchment lined baking sheet oven roast the onion (sprinkled with about a tsp of sugar) and apple pieces for 20-25 minutes until both are softened.
-Leave the oven on.
+- On a parchment lined baking sheet sprinkle the apple and onion slices with a pinch of salt and with about a tsp of sugar.
+Oven roast the onion and apple pieces for 10-15 minutes until both are softened.
+Remove to cool but leave the oven on.

-- In a medium bowl whisk together the flour, sugar, baking powder, and salt.
+- In a medium bowl toss together the flour, sugar, frozen shredded butter and cheese and return to fridge or freezer

 - Place on a parchment or silpat lined baking sheet.
-Brush tops with egg wash or cream and sprinkle lightly with sugar.
+Brush tops with remaining egg and cream mixture

 - Best still warm from the oven